 Cecil Piya is a PhD student in the school of Mechanical Engineering at Purdue University.
 Mr. Piya received his bachelorâ€™s in mechanical engineering from Worcester Polytechnic Institute, and is currently working as a graduate research assistant in C-Design Lab.
 His research entails development of novel Human-Computer Interactions that leverage spatial gestures and tangible 3D interfaces to support virtual shape modeling applications.
 In the past he has also conducted research in areas such as digital shape reconstruction, geometric reverse engineering for additive manufacturing, feature detection in virtual mechanical parts, and object identification in 2D images.

-Sujin Jang is a PhD student in the School of Mechanical Engineering at Purdue University.
-He received his Bachelor's in Mechanical and Automotive Engineering from Kookmin University, South Korea (2010) and completed Master's in Mechanical Engineering at the University of Florida (2012).
+Sujin Jang is a PhD candidate in the School of Mechanical Engineering at Purdue University.
+He received B.S. in Mechanical and Automotive Engineering from Kookmin University, South Korea (2010) and completed M.S. in Mechanical Engineering at the University of Florida (2012).
 He is currently working at the C Design Lab as a research assistant under advisory of Dr. Ramani.
 He has research experience in vision-based estimation and its robotic applications, computer vision and machine learning.
-Currently, his research interests include human motion analysis, spatial user interaction, and visual analytics.
+Currently, his research interests include visual analytics, interactive data mining, and spatial user interaction.
+[Personal Website]

 Sang Ho Yoon